-First things first—we asked Dr. Lin how much control the patient really has over the outcome (we’ve all seen the worst-case-scenario post-injection photos… shudder).
+First things first—we asked Lin how much control the patient really has over the outcome (we’ve all seen the worst-case-scenario post-injection photos… shudder).
 “When a patient comes in asking for fuller lips, I like to start by discussing how they would like their lips to look,” Lin says.
 “This step is extremely important because I want to make sure that what they are looking for is achievable and will match the overall shape and structure of their face.”
 For example, if someone has smaller facial features, they may look strange with lips that are too full.
 “Different facial structures will dictate what lip shape and volume will be appropriate,” he says.
 “The lip shape is actually more important than the volume.”

-After the patient decides on the size and shape, Dr. Lin tells them about the different treatment options and his recommendations for what will suit them best.
+After the patient decides on the size and shape, Lin tells them about the different treatment options and his recommendations for what will suit them best.
 In terms of the actual process, he says there are options that contain lidocaine, a common local anesthetic, to make the process as painless as possible.
 Or, you can ask for a numbing cream 15 minutes before the treatment.
 “Sometimes, we do nerve blocks to numb up the entire lip area,” he says.
-The whole process takes less than and hour, and Dr. Lin says most patients can come in with a consultation and leave the same day with a plumper pout.
+The whole process takes less than and hour, and Lin says most patients can come in for a consultation and leave the same day with a plumper pout.

 The most common treatment patients ask for involves hyaluronic fillers, which are injected below the outer layer of the skin.
-“Hyaluronic acid is a substance found naturally in the body and is the main ingredient in FDA approved fillers you may have heard of like Juvederm® and Restylane®,” Dr. Lin explains.
+“Hyaluronic acid is a substance found naturally in the body and is the main ingredient in FDA-approved fillers you may have heard of like Juvederm and Restylane,” Lin explains.
 Based on the placement of the filler, your lips can be volumized, reshaped, and redefined.

 What about side effects?
-Dr. Lin assures us that the most common ones are temporary bruising and swelling, which can last up to two weeks.
+Lin assures us that the most common ones are temporary bruising and swelling, which can last up to two weeks.
 As for allergic reactions, he says they’re extremely uncommon.
 Talk to your dermatologist beforehand if you’re worried you might be sensitive to any of the treatments.
-The fillers themselves are long-lasting, but temporary.
+The fillers themselves are long-lasting but temporary.

 “On average, they last up to six months, but results may vary depending on your lifestyle factors,” he says.
 If you’re wondering what age is it considered too young to get lip injections?
-Dr. Lin says most fillers are FDA-approved for cosmetic use among patients 21 years old and up.
+Lin says most fillers are FDA-approved for cosmetic use among patients 21 years old and up.

-As for the future of lip injections, there are new things to look forward to—for example, something called Restylane® Silk, which has been recently approved by the FDA for use in the United States.
-Dr. Lin says, “It’s clear gel hyaluronic acid formulation is specifically designed with smaller and smoother particles for more subtle lip enhancement and the smoothing of wrinkles and lines around the mouth.”
+As for the future of lip injections, there are new things to look forward to—for example, something called Restylane Silk, which has been recently approved by the FDA for use in the United States.
+Lin says, “It’s clear gel hyaluronic acid formulation is specifically designed with smaller and smoother particles for more subtle lip enhancement and the smoothing of wrinkles and lines around the mouth.”